-In 2007, Virginia Tech Transportation Institute (VTTI) founded the Motorcycle Research Group was founded in 2007 with the objective of applying the multidisplinary research capabilities at VTTI to real-world motorcycle riding.
+In 2007, Virginia Tech Transportation Institute (VTTI) founded the Motorcycle Research Group with the objective of applying VTTI’s multidisciplinary research capabilities to real-world motorcycle riding.
 The group was born out of a history in transportation research, concern about the increasing numbers of motorcyclist fatalities and injuries, and the excitement of a surprisingly large number of VTTI engineers, staff, researchers and family who are riders.
-The Motorcycle Research Group focuses on the rider and his or her machine, while considering other factors in the surrounding system.
+The Motorcycle Research Group focuses on the rider and his or her machine while considering other factors in the surrounding system.
 We do research for both public and private clients.
 With the help of study participants and customers, we’ve collected hundreds of thousands of real-world miles in approximately half the states in the U.S.